 Upon the completion of the construction and repairs; and

 3 years from the date of closing.

 Why does the Lank Bank need to inspect after the City Inspectors do their permit inspection?

-The Land Bank Inspectors are inspecting for compliance with the Deed of Trust, which is different than what Planning and Development Inspectors will be evaluating for compliance with permit requirements.
+The Land Bank Inspectors are evaluating compliance with the terms of the Deed of Trust.
+Planning and Development is evaluating building code and permit compliance.

 What if I don’t get the repairs done in the time given, or I can’t complete the repairs?